gr33nm0nk2802/Data-Structures-and-Algorithms/Array/Introduction.md

 Size of arr[] 24
 Size of ptr 8
 ```
+- Assigning any address to an array variable is not allowed.

+**Arrays and Pointers look kindoff similar bacause:**

+-Array name gives address of first element of array.

-Array members are accessed using pointer arithmetic.
+- Array members are accessed using pointer arithmetic.
 Compiler uses pointer arithmetic to access array element.
 For example, an expression like “arr[i]” is treated as * (arr + i) by the compiler.
 That is why the expressions like * (arr + i) work for array arr, and expressions like ptr[i] also work for pointer ptr.

+- Array parameters are always passed as pointers, even when we use square brackets.

   ### What is vector in C++?